World Chefs: Pino Lavarra ups the ante in Hong Kong

-HONG KONG (Reuters) - At the top of Hong Kong’s Ritz-Carlton, one of the highest hotels in the world, two-star Michelin chef Pino Lavarra busily toils inside the kitchen of Tosca, whipping up Italian dishes that marry tradition with innovation.
+HONG KONG, June 4 (Reuters) - At the top of Hong Kong’s Ritz-Carlton, one of the highest hotels in the world, two-star Michelin chef Pino Lavarra busily toils inside the kitchen of Tosca, whipping up Italian dishes that marry tradition with innovation.

 But the 44-year-old chef from Putignano, Italy, admits he has yet to create the perfect east-meets-west dish as he prepares to open the Ritz’s fine-dining Italian restaurant this month.